paulgribble/GribbleLab/faq.md

 - the lab Dropbox with unlimited storage
 - our local RAID array for on-site storage & backup

+Denise Soanes will set you up with swipe-card access to the WIRB security doors.

+Haitao Yang can set you up with ethernet internet access (which you should do, don't just rely on wifi).

 # Lab Culture

 I want everyone in the lab to feel valued and welcome.
 We have a diverse group of people who bring different skills, personal backgrounds, and strengths.
 We all have different academic backgrounds as well.
 Some come from a Psychology tradition, some from Physiology or Biology, some from Kinesiology, some from Engineering, etc. I am happy all of you are here, I care about you as human beings, and I want you to feel happy to be here and excited about your work.